-- Incorrect setting of the battery selector switch damages the living area battery. - > The factory settings of the battery selector switch must not be changed. - Position The battery selector switch is located on the transformer/rectifier.
+- Incorrect setting of the battery selector switch damages the living area battery. - \triangleright The factory settings of the battery selector switch must not be changed.

 9.4.3 Battery monitor

 You must fully recharge a discharged living area battery as soon as possible.